justenPalmer/xmlCrush/README.md

 	if err != nil {
 		//do some error handling
 	}
-	//nodes is an array of struct Node defined in XML crush fmt.Println("nodes",nodes)
+	//nodes is an array (slice) of struct Node defined in XML crush fmt.Println("nodes",nodes)

 	//content is a string that defines the positions of each node as well as content in and around the nodes